 This is the second in a three-part series.
-Read part one: “.“
+Read part one: “The new face of heroin addiction.“

 Logan Spude lay on the floor covered with a sheet, his body still warm.